Loud160/Carduino/README.md

 **Wiring Reference(wiring.h)**<BR>>
 Thanks to improvments made by Megacore several Wiring functions that are missing from the Arduino core have been added to enhance this core's functionality a bit further.
 These functions can be used as "regular" Arduino functions, there's no need to include an external library.
-A list for the missing Wiring functions used in the ATMega2560 chip can be found below. <br>
+A list for the missing Wiring functions used in the ATMega2560 chip can be found below. <br><BR>
 **Function list**
 * portMode()
 * portRead()